 Criminal Defense Services for College Students

 Going to college is one of life’s great adventures, one that comes with extra responsibility.
 As such, things can sometimes happen that you didn’t expect or plan.
 Judgements in error happen, especially when you are young.
-At Hill & Hill, we believe a college education is important.
+At The Law Office of Brent Hill, we believe a college education is important.
 As such, we are happy to represent college students who have been charged with or believe they are going to be charged with a crime at NCTC, TWU, or UNT.

 Representing College Students on Common Criminal Offenses

-Hill & Hill’s team of experienced, professional attorneys will help you appear at your best in court and will argue your behalf to protect your rights and ability to stay enrolled in college.
-We have over 20 years of experience representing college students from North Central Texas College, the University of North Texas and Texas Women’s University on criminal charges that include but are not limited to:
+Attorney Brent Hill and his experienced team will help you appear at your best in court and will argue your behalf to protect your rights and ability to stay enrolled in college.
+We have over 22 years of experience representing college students from North Central Texas College, the University of North Texas and Texas Women’s University on criminal charges that include but are not limited to:

 DUI & DWI Charges